 Our discussion of our financial condition and results of operations is based on our consolidated financial statements prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
 The preparation of these consolidated financial statements requires us to make certain estimates and judgments that affect the reported amounts of assets, liabilities, revenue, and expenses and our application of critical accounting policies, including: revenue recognition, impairment of goodwill and other intangible assets, income taxes, and stock-based compensation.
 See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Note 2 - Summary of Significant Accounting Policies" in our Annual Report and "Note 1-Basis of Presentation and Nature of Operations-Significant Accounting Policies" and "Note 1-Basis of Presentation and Nature of Operations-Recent Accounting Pronouncements" in the "Notes to Consolidated Financial Statements" in this Quarterly Report for further discussions of our significant accounting policies and estimates.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Note 2 - Summary of Significant Accounting Policies" in our Annual Report and "Note 1-Basis of Presentation and Nature of Operations-Recent Accounting Pronouncements" in the "Notes to Consolidated Financial Statements" in this Quarterly Report for further discussions of our significant accounting policies and estimates.